 If you could map your ideal personality—for yourself or your partner, you would probably know where to start, right?
 There are personality traits that are commonly accepted as positive—a sense of humor, kindness, confidence, maybe even timeliness or good punctuation.
 When you’re building a successful business, why are we not just as clear with foundational qualities?
 In my experience, I’ve found that establishing these key “personality” traits for your business are just as vital.
 We want a successful business, one with transparency and devotion to corporate social responsibility—but above all, we should prioritize agility to meet the world as it changes.
+Here’s where we will explain how to build a responsive and iterative infrastructure.

 The world is full of unknowns—if we didn’t know it before the COVID-19 pandemic we certainly know it now.
 From changing markets to changing customer priorities, 2020 showed us that many things can change at a moment’s notice, including basic business operations.
 An agile mindset doesn’t mean that your company saw these changes coming or will even be ready for something similar in the future, but rather you have the tools to transform and transition to the new normal.
 The power lies less in the plan and more in the flexibility of its execution.